telus/tds-community/guide/Community_Backlog.md

 Output:

 - During this phase, designers research the functionality, appearance, and intent for the ticket.
-They also establish preliminary designs.
+They also establish preliminary designs
-- Research material and any preliminary designs should be linked/attached to the ticket.
+- Research material and any preliminary designs should be linked/attached to the ticket
+- The original GitHub issue is updated with new information under the _Design intent_ heading.
+See the [feature template](https://github.com/telus/tds-community/blob/master/.github/ISSUE_TEMPLATE/feature_template.md) as a reference

 #### 4. Design review